msimms/Vault/README.md

 # Vault

-A server-less password manager for macOS and iOS.
+A serverless password manager for macOS and iOS.

 ## Important Note

 This project has not been audited by independent experts.
-It is for educational and personal use.
+It is for educational and personal use only.
 Using this in production may cause you to regret your life choices.

 ## Rationale

 Why develop a password manager when there are other options available, including open source options?
+* To learn stuff.
 * To have a password manager that works without a centralized database.
+* I believe password managers should be open source.
 * Some password managers leave metadata unencrypted (ex: the website name or URL).
 This application encrypts everything that is possible to encrypt.
-* I believe password managers should be open source.

 ## Major Features